What are Option Pricing Models?

 The Black-Scholes model is another commonly used option pricing model.
 This model was discovered in 1973 by the economists Fischer Black and Myron Scholes.
-Both Black and Scholes received the Nobel Memorial Prize in the economics for their discovery.
+Both Black and Scholes received the Nobel Memorial Prize in economics for their discovery.

-The Black-Scholes model was developed mainly for the pricing European options on stocks.
-The model operates under the certain assumptions regarding the distribution of the stock price and the economic environment.
+The Black-Scholes model was developed mainly for pricing European options on stocks.
+The model operates under certain assumptions regarding the distribution of the stock price and the economic environment.
 The assumptions about the stock price distribution include: